-Hyperlipoproteinemia type IV, also known as familial hypertriglyceridemia, is a disorder in which an individual has a higher-than-normal triglyceride level due to a genetic defect.
-As a result, the affected individual may experience hardening of the arteries and be at risk for various heart conditions, including coronary artery disease.
+Hyperlipoproteinemia type IV is also known as familial hypertriglyceridemia.
+If you have this disorder, you have a higher-than-normal triglyceride level due to a genetic defect.
+As a result, you may experience hardening of your arteries.
+This can put you at risk of various heart conditions, including coronary artery disease.

-Triglycerides are a form of fat that is found within the tissues and in the bloodstream.
-High levels of triglycerides in the body can cause hardened arteries (atherosclerosis).
-This can affect the amount of blood and oxygen that is circulated throughout the body.
+Triglycerides are a form of fat that’s found in your tissues and bloodstream.
+High levels of triglycerides in your body can lead to hardened arteries.
+This can affect the amount of blood and oxygen that’s circulated throughout your body.

-The disorder is caused by a genetic defect that is passed down through families.
-The defect is autosomal dominant.
-This means that if at least one of your parents has the defective gene, it is likely that you will develop the condition as well.
+The disorder is caused by a genetic defect that’s passed down through families.
+The defect is called autosomal dominant.
+This means that if one or both of your parents has the defective gene, you will likely develop the condition.

-People who have the condition generally also share other traits.
+People who have the disorder generally share other conditions.
 These include obesity, diabetes, pancreatitis, and high blood glucose or insulin levels.
-These related conditions can also cause a rise in your level of triglycerides.
-This combination may put you at a higher risk for a severe case of hypertriglyceridemia.
+These related conditions can also raise your triglyceride levels.
+This may increase your risk of a severe case of hypertriglyceridemia.

-Your doctor may notice that your triglyceride levels are higher than they should be during a routine blood cholesterol test.
-If you have a family history of high triglyceride levels, or if other people in your family have had heart disease before the age of 50, it may indicate to your doctor that you have the disorder.
-Your doctor may recommend a series of blood tests called a coronary risk profile to check the amount of very low-density lipoproteins and triglycerides in your blood.
+During a routine blood cholesterol test, your doctor may notice that your triglyceride levels are high.
+If you have a family history of high triglyceride levels, your doctor may suspect that you have the disorder.
+They may also suspect you have the disorder if people in your family have had heart disease before the age of 50.
+Your doctor may recommend a series of blood tests called a coronary risk profile.
+These tests check the amount of very low-density lipoproteins and triglycerides in your blood.

 The goal of treatment is to control factors that may raise your triglyceride levels.
-This includes managing conditions such as diabetes and obesity.
-Certain medications can also make your levels rise, such as hormonal birth control.
-You and your doctor can create a treatment plan that will be suitable for your unique needs.
+This includes managing conditions like diabetes and obesity.
+Certain medications, such as hormonal birth control, can also raise your triglyceride levels.
+You and your doctor can create a treatment plan that’s suitable for your individual needs.

-Dietary changes are necessary to treat this disorder.
+Also, you’ll need to make strict dietary changes to treat this disorder.
 Your doctor will suggest that you avoid drinking alcohol.
-Additionally, he or she may recommend that you avoid consuming any extra calories.
-Pay attention to what you are eating and try to avoid foods that are high in saturated fats and carbohydrates.
+And they may recommend that you avoid consuming any extra calories.
+Watch what you’re eating and try to avoid foods high in saturated fats and carbohydrates.

-If you still have high triglyceride levels after making these changes, your doctor may prescribe medications to help lower them, including:
+If you still have high triglyceride levels after making these changes, your doctor may prescribe medications to help lower them.
+These medications include:

 People who are diagnosed with this disorder have an increased risk of developing other conditions.
 For example, you may have a higher risk of developing pancreatitis or coronary artery disease.
-If you focus on managing your diabetes and losing weight, you may be able to see more positive results.
+Losing weight or managing your diabetes may help you prevent these conditions.